By Prashant Mahajan, CEC, BNHS, Mumbai

 Note:

 Many seahorses are listed as threatened according to international or national criteria.
 Seahorse trade is now largely unregulated, but all 32 species were recently provided protections under CITES(Convention on International Trade in Endangered Species).
-As of May 2004, trade will be controlled through a system of permits to ensure that it is sustainable and legal.
+As

 In 2002, the World Conservation Union (IUCN) Red List of Threatened Species lists one species of seahorse as Endangered, 20 species as Vulnerable and the remaining 11 species as Data Deficient.